 According to Helberg (86, 28), expression implies that emotional movement becomes observable, which arises in a person through impressions, representations, intentions, and reasoning, and which are mostly fleeting.
 According to Wellek, expression means "the inwardness appears outside" (316 [in English]).
-Helberg (86, 29) stresses that no "emotional movement" can occur without one or another form of expression.
-Therefore, expressions always exposes something of a person's being directed to his/her world, or landscape (51, 131).
+Helberg (86, 29) stresses that no "emotional movement" can occur without some form of expression.
+Thus, expressions always expose something of a person's being directed to his/her world, or landscape (51, 131).